 Key Investment Terms

 New to investing?
-Here are a few key terms from under the radar report to help you on your investment way.
+Here are a few key investment terms from Under the Radar Report to help you on your investment way.
 They apply to both small cap stocks and blue chip stocks and we refer to these terms throughout our stock research reports.

 A stock that we believe is buy right now and could be a part of a diversified portfolio.